SamuelAitamaa/FullStack-Project/README.md

 ## Features
 * Browse trending movies and series and by categories
 * Search for specific movie / series
+* See providers for the movie / series
 * Register an account / Login to an account
 * Add movies / series to a "Watch Later" -list
 * Delete movies / series from the "Watch Later" -list